-The intricately sculptured unit at each end of the diatom
+The siliceous unit that lies at each end of the

 The morphology of the valve provides many of the features used to classify diatoms.

 In a loculate areola, may form the external or internal wall, depending on species, opposite the foramen.
 Plural form is vela.